Pearson Edexcel GCSEs New Migration thematic study

 Migration will sit alongside Crime, Medicine and Warfare as a fourth thematic study and accompanying historic environment (Paper 1).

-Migrants in Britain final content including Specification Content, Topic Booklet, SAMs and Scheme of Work are available to download:
+Migrants in Britain final content including Specification Content, SAMs, Topic Booklet, Scheme of Work and Getting Started Teachers Guide are available to download:

 The Migration thematic study is now available for first teaching from September 2021 and first assessment in June 2022.
 This means that you can include Migration in your History curriculum for students who started their GCSEs in September 2020.